-Here, there is a need to understand the difference between resentment and hatred or anger.
-The latter can last for a short while, it may result in fights, disappointment and irritation with your spouse but soon, all is forgotten and things go back to normal.
+Here, we need to understand the difference between resentment and hatred or anger.
+The latter can last for a short while.
+It may result in fights, disappointment, and irritation with your spouse but soon, all is forgotten and things go back to normal.
 However, resentment in a relationship is far more deep-rooted.

 7 Signs Of Resentment In Your Relationship

-Resentment in marriage basically means harbouring ill-will towards your spouse – often built up over a period of time – so much so that just the mere presence of him or her is enough to make you feel uncomfortable.
-Clinical psychologist and couple therapist Prachi Vaish says that resentment occurs primarily because of two reasons: a mismatch of expectations and breakdown of communication.
+Resentment means harboring ill will toward your spouse – often built up over a period of time.
+It builds up so much that their mere presence makes you angry and uncomfortable.
+Prachi says that resentment occurs primarily because of two reasons: a mismatch of expectations and a breakdown of communication.

 Related Reading: 11 Warning Signs Of A Toxic Relationship

-3. The silent treatment and avoidance is a norm
+3. The silent treatment and avoidance are the norm

 4. Argument as a way of life

-This happens over a period of time when you are so disconnected that you gradually behave like two strangers living under the same roof.
+This happens over a period of time.
+You become so disconnected that you gradually behave like two strangers living under the same roof.
 It happens mostly when you bottle up your disagreements and avoid having any confrontations.
 You may even say things like, “My spouse resents me” to yourself, but you’re probably not going to talk about it.